There is no point in us looking beautiful, if every time we open our mouths something inappropriate comes out.

-My mind goes to a film called ‘The Elephant Man.’
-Marred by a disease at birth that left him permanently disfigured, the Elephant Man was frightening to look at, but his wonderful personality always shone through.
-Unfortunately, society treated him like a freak, but he was such a gentle soul.
+My mind goes to a film called The Elephant Man.
+Marred by a disease at birth that left him permanently disfigured, the Elephant Man was frightening to look at.
+He was a gentle soul, yet society treated him like a freak.
+Despite this, his wonderful personality shone through.

 He wanted to live a normal life without being under the glare of the media spotlight.
 He wanted people to accept him.
-He wanted to live his life without being rebuked, stared at, ridiculed or provoked by those people who thought he should be in a circus just so that people could laugh at him.
+He wanted to live his life without being rebuked, stared at, ridiculed or provoked by those who thought he should be in a circus just so that people could stare and laugh at him.

 The beauty inside is what counts and we don’t place enough emphasis on it.
 We’re too quick to judge people on appearance.
 But we can all have beautiful qualities.
 Pressure from society to behave in a certain way is not an excuse, but we may behave as if it is.

 We must begin to understand what life is about; we must also take the time to learn about ourselves and how we can go about making changes from the inside out, because everything starts from there.